Vietnam.vn - Nền tảng quảng bá Việt Nam

 Delegate Thach Phuoc Binh - Deputy Head of the National Assembly Delegation of Tra Vinh province

 In Chapter 3 of the Draft Law on the Development of Renewable Energy and New Power Sources, should there be a regulation on the establishment of a development fund to provide financial support for the survey and development of these projects?
-The Draft Law has devoted a chapter to renewable energy and new power sources but does not mention any regulations on development support.
+The Draft Law has devoted a chapter to renewable energy and new power sources, but does not mention any regulations on development support.
 And in reality, this is a difficult problem for businesses.
-Some businesses go to Tra Vinh to survey and assess the potential of renewable energy, but the costs incurred by the businesses are not included in management costs.
+Some businesses go to Tra Vinh to survey and evaluate the potential of renewable energy, but the costs incurred by the businesses are not included in management costs.
 If the survey shows the potential for exploitation, it is fine, but otherwise it is very difficult.
 This must be institutionalized.
 I propose the establishment of a renewable energy development fund, mobilizing from many sources such as the state, private sector, international organizations, etc. to create conditions for development and attract investment.

 Delegate Pham Xuan Hoa, National Assembly Delegation of Dong Thap province: